az-digital/az-quickstart-pantheon/README.md

 NOTE: The `lando migrate-setup-from-pantheon` command requires that a site exists on Pantheon, since it uses terminus to find site variables on the source site.

-From the parent directory where you want to create your local copy of a site on Pantheon.
+From the parent directory where you want to create your local copy of the **destination** site on Pantheon.

 ```
-mkdir <sitename> && cd "$_"
+mkdir <destinationsitename> && cd "$_"
 lando init --source pantheon
 ```

-This starts the interactive site creation tool when you should be able to choose your destination site.
+This starts the interactive site creation tool that allows you to choose your destination site from a list of sites created on pantheon.

-The next step is to start lando….
-Then you can go to one of the listed URLs upon success
+The next step is to start lando.
+After which you can go to one of the listed URLs upon success

 ```